god2023/Learning-examples-of-thread-start-pause-and-end/README.md

+This is a learning example of thread start, pause, and end to help friends learn and master:

 Thread is a fundamental unit in computer program execution, responsible for executing a series of instructions within the program.
  The following are Chinese explanations for thread start, pause, and end:
 Thread starts